 Key Lime Coconut Energy Bites are made with five tasty ingredients and come together in less than 5 minutes!
-They are vegan, gluten free and paleo-friendly.
+This energy balls recipe is vegan, gluten free and paleo-friendly.

 Key Lime Coconut Energy Bites

 - 1 1/2 cups Medjool dates*, pitted

 - zest and juice from 3 key limes

 - Add the almonds and cashews to the bowl of a food processor.
 Pulse until nuts are finely chopped (but do not pulse too long, you do not want the nuts to turn into a paste).
 Add the dates, lime juice and zest.
 Pulse until the dates are finely chopped and the mixture starts to clump.
 Shape the mixture into 1 1/2 inch balls.
 Roll in coconut to coat outside of the balls.
 Store in an airtight container in the refrigerator.

 For this recipe, I recommend:

 This post may contain affiliate links.

 This energy bite is delicious!
 I didn’t have almonds, so substituted pecans…of course, they were yummy!
 I like to make them small, so I created 35 tiny bites…the family loved how the lime taste just lingers on your tongue way past eating one!
 Truly a delightful, and easy, recipe!
 THANKYOU!

 I’m so glad to hear you loved this recipe, Carol!
 Thank you so much for the feedback.